maiktreya/maiktreya.github.io/contents/home.md

 -----------------------------------------------------------------------------------------------------

 ## A2.
 Education

-(2018) → PhD in Economics.
+- (2018) → PhD in Economics.
 Universidad Complutense with International Mention.
-Dissertation
-name: “ Economic Convergence and Uneven Development: The Role of Increasing Returns and Trade Imbalances in The Eurozone Genesis and Crisis.”
+Dissertation name: “ Economic Convergence and Uneven Development: The Role of Increasing Returns and Trade.
+Imbalances in The Eurozone Genesis and Crisis.”
 Language: English.
-(2014) →MA in International Economics and Development.
+- (2014) →MA in International Economics and Development.
 Universidad Complutense de Madrid.
-(2012) → Bachelor 's Degree in Economics.
+- (2012) → Bachelor 's Degree in Economics.
 Special field: International Economy and Development.
 Universidad Complutense de Madrid.

 -----------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------